codeplatoon-devops/pre-work/README.md

 * There will be a few check-in meetings, such as:
   - *Mandatory* Group Intro Call
   - *Mandatory* Group Check-in call (half way through the pre-work)
-  - *Optional* Group Office Hours (1 hour, we will be available to answer any questions)
+  - *Optional* Group Office Hours (1 hour weekly, we will be available to answer any questions)

 ### Pre-work requirements